Search

 Lara’s practice covers all the key areas of contractual disputes, including the sale of goods and supply of services; joint venture and shareholder disputes; and claims arising from guarantees and indemnities.
 She also has significant experience of arbitration-related applications to the Commercial Court.
 Her clients include individuals, large corporate entities, the UK Government and litigation funders.

-Notable Commercial Disputes cases include:
+Notable Commercial Litigation cases include:

 • Acting (both as sole counsel and led) for the Secretary of State for Health and Social Care in relation to several disputes (ranging in value from £10 million to over £250 million) concerning contracts for the manufacture and sale of Covid lateral flow tests.